idiap/bob/doc/TutorialsArrays.rst

    >>> numpy.array_equal(a, c_plane_read)
    True

-Matlab
+MATLAB
 ~~~~~~

-|project| currently does not provide `Matlab`_ mex interface.
+|project| currently does not provide `MATLAB`_ mex interface.
 Nevertheless, it
 is possible to load and save simple `.mat` files, thanks to the `MatIO`_
 library.
-However, complex data such as `Matlab`_ structures are not supported.
+However, complex data such as `MATLAB`_ structures are not supported.
-Be aware that `Matlab`_ also support the `HDF5`_ file format.
+Be aware that `MATLAB`_ also support the `HDF5`_ file format.
 For more
 details, please have a look at :doc:`TutorialsIO`.

 ..
 Place here your external references